rust-tw/book-tw/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-17/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-17: Passing the receiving end of the channel
+<span class="caption">範例 20-17: Passing the receiving end of the channel
 to the workers</span>

 We’ve made some small and straightforward changes: we pass the receiving end of